 The twenty-seven villas are comfortably spacious, with an open-plan bedroom organized around a four-poster muslin-draped bed.
 Bathroom with rain-shower and sunken bath, outdoor shower and a private infinity pool with an outdoor daybed right by complete the picture of a perfect holiday villa.

-Of course some villas are more equal than other.
+Of course, some villas are more equal than others.
 The exceptional two-bedroom Royal Villa is the largest, and offers the best privacy—and its own jetty for arrivals and departures.

 The cuisine spectacular

 The cuisine is absolutely sublime.
-Each serving different, each day unique: the chef Neil Wager, formerly employed by the celebrated North Island in the Seychelles, creates mouth-watering sensations from local produce in his “Deconstructed Cambodian” cuisine.
+Each serving different, each day unique—the kitchen creates mouth-watering sensations from local produce in his “Deconstructed Cambodian” cuisine.

 We loved the casual meals at the beachside Driftwood Bar, but the focal point of the hotel is the overwater complex containing Vista Restaurant, bar and lounge.
 Here the menu may include things like Bowl of Birds (Tamarind and Honey Roasted Quails), banana blossom salad or frogs’ legs.